 The Office of the Solicitor serves as the legal counsel for the U.S. Department of Labor.
 The approximately 550 attorneys in SOL enforce and interpret occupational and mine safety and health laws, civil rights laws, pension and health benefit laws, and more.

 The Honors Program gives attorneys a unique opportunity to help interpret and enforce a broad range of labor and employment laws while working in one of the largest legal offices in the federal government.

-The program may hire approximately 10 attorneys to begin the Honors Program in the Fall of 2015, and is recruiting attorneys to work in the national office and selected regional offices.
+The Department currently plans to hire up to ten attorneys to begin the Honors Program in the Fall of 2016.
+The program is recruiting attorneys to work in the SOL National Office and SOL Regional Offices.